Wiccan (character): William Maximoff

 Thomas Maximoff and William Maximoff were twins born to the superhuman sorceress Wanda Maximoff, the Scarlet Witch, and the android hero Vision, both members of the Avengers.
 The pregnancy and births were the result of Scarlet Witch temporarily tapping into a great source of magical energy that allowed her to grant herself a wish for family.
-Later, the twins are taken by the villain Master Pandemonium, as servant of the demon lord Mephisto.
+Later, the twins are taken by the villain Master Pandemonium, a servant of the demon lord Mephisto.
 Mephisto claims that after his defeat at the hands of the powerful Franklin Richards, his essence was divided into several pieces and scattered, and that Wanda inadvertently used two of these pieces to give life to her twins, who in reality are magical constructs.
 Mephisto then apparently wiped the boys Thomas and William from existence, reabsorbing their energy.
 Following these events, Wanda and Vision end their marriage.

 Later during the story Avengers Disassembled, it is suggested the twins were actually created by reality warping powers Wanda Maximoff has always had, even if she did not know it.
-Later on, this suggestion is proven to be false in Avengers: The Children's Crusade, which clarifies that Wanda only temporarily has reality warping powers during Avengers Disassembled due to Dr. Doom having her tap into the mystical energy of a source called the Life Force.
+Later on, this suggestion is proven to be false in Avengers: The Children's Crusade, which clarifies that Wanda only temporarily has reality warping powers during Avengers Disassembled due to Doctor Doom having her tap into the mystical energy of a source called the Life Force.
 The same story refers to William and Thomas as "lost souls" who were "taken" rather than reclaimed by Mephisto, and later on the Scarlet Witch considers the possibility Mephisto was lying about the origins and nature of the twins just as he has often lied to further his own agenda.

 Somehow, years before the marriage of Wanda and Vision, their twins are reborn as Thomas Shepherd (later the hero called Speed) and Billy Kaplan, two boys physically identical (except for hair color) but born to different families.

 Billy Kaplan

 William "Billy" Kaplan is the eldest of three sons born to Jeff Kaplan, a cardiologist, and Rebecca Kaplan, a psychologist.

 Regularly bullied in school, Billy looks up to superheroes, particularly the Avengers team.
 He finds solace outside the gates of the Avengers Mansion.
 One day after being injured in a fight with bullies, Billy encounters the Scarlet Witch, who tells him to stand his ground the next time he's bullied and touches his head, healing him.

 A few weeks later, Billy acts to defend another kid being bullied, demonstrating his magical powers for the first time, and nearly killing his tormentor.
 Afterward, he begins practicing with his powers, learning he can generate lightning and fly.
 He can also cast spells by chanting his intentions.